envoy/kt-proj-presetup/README.md

 * `SSL_KEY_STORE_S3_FILENAME` - Set the S3 Bucket Key (filename along with path if needed) that identifies the certificate
 * `SSL_KEY_STORE_OUTPUT_FILENAME` - Set the certificate output filename.
 You can use more relevant names based on your application.

+Once the file downloaded, the certificate will be available in `/app/cert` directory

 ## Task 2 - Download Datadog Java Agent

 It's hard to manage an application in Production without Monitoring in place.
 The Buildpack designed to download Datadog Java Agent for the monitoring purposes.

+Once the file downloaded, the agent will be available in `/app/agent/` directory

 > More features to add.
 Coming soon!